 One is left pondering if King’s assessment isn’t as pertinent now as it was then.

 And for those folks uncertain as to whether Johnson was a man capable of such a treasonous, criminal act as to arrange the murder of the most prominent African American of the year, they might like to get up close and personal with Nelson’s 2012 book, LBJ: The Mastermind of the JFK Assassination, wherein as the title suggests, he charges LBJ – convincingly so — with being the principal orchestrator of the assassination of his predecessor and the subsequent cover-up.
 As we might rightly opine, that’s some “form” indeed!
 If that doesn’t do the trick, they should try reading this author’s account of the attempted sinking of the USS Liberty in 1967 by Israeli Defence Forces during the Six Day War, and from there consider LBJ’s direct role in planning and stage-managing both of these events.
 (See here and here.)

 Not noted for being a conviction politician by any stretch, there was always a disconnect between Lyndon Johnson’s drive to push his country to its limits in Vietnam (and beyond), and his drive to push the Great Society and its accompanying reforms (the War on Poverty anyone?) as far as he could.
 In keeping with his unique psychopathology, the Great Society was always all about LBJ.
-Any altruism embedded in its goals — these being egalitarianism, justice, equality, economic and social emancipation, and securing basic civil rights for African-Americans and other minorities in general — would have been foreign to the Johnson psyche, or at least peripheral to his main game.
+Any altruism embedded in its goals — these being egalitarianism, justice, equality, economic and social emancipation, and securing basic civil and human rights for African-Americans and other minorities in general — would have been foreign to the Johnson psyche, or at least peripheral to his main game.